indiqusdocs/shakti/docs/LoggingIn.md

 Any user with a valid email and password can log into Shakti and will automatically be directed to the control panel.
 ![Logging In](LoggingIn.png)

-After successful login, the following screen appears:
+After a successful login, the following screen appears:
  ![Dashboard](dashboardimage.png)